-Every Discover Corps trip is led by an English-speaking local host who knows exactly how and where the spirit of the country moves.
+Every Discover Corps trip is led by an English-speaking local guide who knows exactly how and where the spirit of the country moves.
 Since we’ve worked together for years, they’re more than just staff; they’re part of our extended family.
 As our guest, they’ll welcome you into that family and show you unparalleled hospitality and service.

 Costa Rica: The Sea Turtle Initiative